I don’t get it.

 You only have 2 lines, which isn’t much to get the message across.
 “Our bricks are cheap and delivered within 2 days.”
 That’s as clear as it gets.
 Of course, cheap is always relative, but it sounds good enough to the searcher.

 Delivering within 2 days is definitely a bonus that most other brick stores might not offer (let alone mention in their ads).

 “Order today.”
 What more needs to be said?
 There is no exclamation mark, because Google isn’t big on those, but it’s definitely a good prompt to take action.

 Step 7: Fix details

 You’ll then land on your dashboard for the first time.
-First of all, pause the campaign so it doesn’t start running just yet.
+First of all, pause the AdWords campaign, so it doesn’t start running just yet.